diogoalmiro/arms-manager/README.md

    - **Started**: Time when the task actually started.
    - **Finished**: Time when the task terminated.
    - **Exit Code**: What was the task final state.
 (0 - No errors)
- - Specify the email address to notify when the OCR terminates.
+ - Specify the mail address to notify when the OCR terminates.
  - Rename the task.
  - Set flags for the OCR and the dictionaries. (**Only when the task state is "Editable"**)
  - Set the priority of the task.(**Only when the task state is "Editable"**)